• Skip to main content

 The following are some fun screen-free family dinner activities that you can do at the table.
 And the bonus is that because there is no pressure, you might actually find out what the kids did in school that day.
 (See how that works?)

-Tell jokes.
-Who doesn’t love a good joke?
+Who doesn't love a good joke?
 Bring a joke book to the table.
 Pass it around and take turns reading a joke or riddle.
 Keep it clean, please.

-Silly story.
-You can try different approaches to telling silly stories.
-One way is for each dinner guest, in turn, to add a single sentence to the story.
-Another approach would be for each family member to make up a fantastical story about their day.
-Or make up stories with a “fact or fiction” approach.
-One person tells a story about thier day and the family members try and guess which parts of the story are real.
-(A sneaky way around the “What did you do at school today?” question!)
+Or make up stories with a "fact or fiction" approach.
+One person tells a story about their day and the family members try and guess which parts of the story are real.
+(A sneaky way around the "What did you do at school today?" question!)
 Have fun with it!

-Try a collaborative version.
+1. Try a collaborative version.
 Each person gets a set number of tiles.
 One person starts by setting out a letter.
 Then, each person, in turn, adds a letter, with the group trying to collaboratively create a word.
 Or, one person creates a word and then others substitute 2-3 of their own tiles to change the word.
 Or, everyone makes their word and then the family creates a collaborative story with those words.

-Alternatively, each person gets a handful a tiles.
+2. Alternatively, each person gets a handful a tiles.
 Set a short time limit, and everyone tries to make as many different words with their letters as they can.
 If you want to eliminate the competitive aspect, then get rid of the time limit.
 For added fun, everyone uses their word in a silly sentence.

 As you can see, the possibilities of how to use the letter tiles, either collaboratively or individually are endless.
 I think you will find, after a bit, that the kids have great suggestions for how to switch up the rules.
 Tip: Learn more about Bananagrams here.

-Mad Libs.
-Doing Mad Libs with my kids is the original idea that sparked this bigger list of how you can make meaningful family connections at the dinner table without asking “What did you do in school today?”
+Doing Mad Libs with my kids is the original idea that sparked this bigger list of how you can make meaningful family connections at the dinner table without asking "What did you do in school today?"
 I previously wrote about how Mad Libs inspired us to stop trying to have dinner conversations.
 In a nutshell, Mad Libs promote literacy and laughter; kids absolutely love them.
 Also, they are cheap, and you could even make up your own.

-Mystery Diner.
 Write down the names of colorful famous people on sticky notes.
 Without looking, everyone picks a sticky note and places it on their forehead.
 The other diners begin to talk to each other according to the identity they see.
 Once someone has guessed his identity, he can begin to address the others in that persona.

-Poetry.
 Write haiku about your food.
 It might be bad.
 (The haiku!
 Hopefully not the food.)
 That is okay.
 Or limericks!
-There was a young man with a noodle….
+There was a young man with a noodle....
 How many words rhyme with noodle?

-Book Club.
 Start a family book club!
 Kids of different ages will have very different takes on the same story.
 The conversation could get super interesting!
 I have some questions to ask your kids about books here.
 Or, to have the books and dinner ideas planned out for you, check out Family Dinner Book Club.

-Games for Dinner Time
+Games for Dinnertime

 Most board games are too unwieldy for a typical family dinner at the table.
 However, I would encourage you to give it a try when you are having a simple meal, or even playing on the floor while having a picnic dinner.